jackadam1981/ChromeEc/docs/ide-support.md

 CrOS IDE is a VSCode extension to enable code completion and navigation for ChromeOS source files.

+Note: CrOS IDE uses the VSCode extension `clangd` for code completion and navigation.
+The installation of CrOS IDE disables the built-in `C/C++ IntelliSense` because it is not compatible with `clangd`.

 Support for `platform/ec` is not available out of the box (yet), but can be manually enabled following these steps.